yeojz/otplib/README.md

 {
   // ...includes all HOTP + TOTP defaults
   encoding: 'hex',
-  createRandomBytes: undefined, // to be provided via a otplib-plugin
+  createRandomBytes: undefined, // to be provided via a @otplib/plugin
-  keyEncoder: undefined, // to be provided via a otplib-plugin
+  keyEncoder: undefined, // to be provided via a @otplib/plugin
-  keyDecoder: undefined, // to be provided via a otplib-plugin }
+  keyDecoder: undefined, // to be provided via a @otplib/plugin }
 ```